andrasq/node-docs/fast-services.md

 Not all logging is created alike.
-Logging can consume 20% or more of the time used by a lean service (espcially json logging; `JSON.stringify` is slow), so it is important to pay some attention here here.
+Logging can consume 20% or more of the time used by a lean service (espcially json logging; `JSON.stringify` is slow), so it is important to pay some attention here.

 [Bunyan](https://npmjs.org/package/bunyan) - 50k/s json
 <br>